Leon Ayinde: Rochdale (loan)

-On 30 August 2024 it was announced that Ayinde had joined National League side Rochdale on loan for half a season.
+On 30 August 2024, it was announced that Ayinde had joined National League side Rochdale on loan for half a season.
 On January 8 it was announced that Anyinde’s loan had been extended until the end of the season.

+Boreham Wood (loan)

+On 13 February 2026, Ayinde joined National League side Boreham Wood on loan until the end of the season.
+Ayinde played in the 2025–26 National League Cup final, as Boreham Wood defeated the West Ham United U21s on penalties to win the cup.

+Doncaster Rovers

+On 20 May 2026, Ayinde agreed to join League One club Doncaster Rovers on a two-year deal from 1 July.

 International career

-Ayinde is eligible to play for both the Repbulic of Ireland and Nigeria.
+Ayinde is eligible to play for both the Republic of Ireland and Nigeria.

 In October 2025 Ayinde received his first call-up to the Republic of Ireland U21s, with him making his debut in his hometown of Cork at Turners Cross in a Euros qualifier against Slovakia.
 Ayinde was brought on as a substitute in the 68th minute however after only six minutes he had to be taken off due to an injury.